mmatyas/pegasus-docs/docs/user-guide/platform-linux.md

 ## Steam Deck

-Currently, Steam OS is missing 2 required plugins for gstreamer in order for video playback to work in the standalone version.
-In order to install them, you must temporarily disable Read Only mode, install them and then re-enable Read Only mode as follows:
+Currently, Steam OS is missing 2 required plugins for GStreamer in order for video playback to work in the standalone version.
+To install them, you must temporarily disable Read Only mode, install the plugins and then re-enable Read Only mode as follows:

 ```sh
 sudo steamos-readonly disable